Privacy Statement

 Data controller and contact information

-We are generally controllers for the personal data we process, however, we may provide some services, such as payroll services, as a processor (in which case our client is the controller).
+We are generally the data controller for the personal data we process when providing professional services.
+However, we may provide some limited services, such as certain consulting, forensics or payroll services, as a data processor (in which case our client is the data controller).
 If you have any questions about this privacy statement or how and why we process personal data, please contact us at:

 PricewaterhouseCoopers CI LLP